sebastjanm/gratitude-bee/docs/ContentCatalog.md

 ## 4. Don't Panic Modal Content

 This modal provides messages of comfort and reassurance.
+The notification text is the message itself.

 ### 4.1.
 Panic Triggers (Informational Icons)